-The global multiplexer selects a single signal from among the 10 slots in the system.
+The global multiplexer selects a single signal from among the 10 slots in the 500 series chassis.
 In this manner, signals from any of the 10 slots can be selected by software.
 The global multiplexer is controlled by the SELECT SLOT command, discussed later in this section.
+Users of the 575 or 576 should consult its hardware manual for information on how the global multiplexer selects signals from slot 3 and from the 3B channel connector.

 After the signal is selected, the Global PGA applies software-selectable gains of x1, x2, x5, or x10.
 The signal finally passes through a one-pole filter with software selectable -3db frequencies of either 100kHz or 2kHz.
-When this signal conditioning process is complete, the signal is routed to the 16-bit A/D converter for digitization.
+When this signal conditioning process is complete, the signal is routed to the 12-bit A/D converter for digitization.
 After the conversion process, digital data representing the applied signal travels via the baseboard and interface card to the host computer.

 Figure 3.
-AMM2 Signal Conditioning
+AMM1A Signal Conditioning